goauthentik/authentik/website/blog/2023-11-30-automated-security-versus-the-security-mindset/item.md

 _But what else?_

 The first point to remember is that automated solutions can only reliably alert and respond to the threats to your network, services, databases, APIs, and applications that they've been configured to detect.
 This configuration is limited to the settings available in the particular software.
-Auto security testing tools are only as good as the rules that human security engineers have given them.
-They still must be configured and employed accurately.
+Automated processes are only as good as the rules human engineers give them.
+Security processes must still be configured and employed correctly.

 And, your own company’s internal business logic must be factored in.
 This is where pentesters (who may, of course, rely on some automated tools to help them identify some vulnerabilities across your network) can delve deep on specific vulnerabilities and apply your company’s custom business logic and data breach implications.
 Resultant summary reports must explain the business, financial, reputational, data, and user implications of likely breaches, investigations and penalties.